sashadev-sky/ADT-Guide/README.md

 - **Analysis**:
   - A Hash Set is the fastest implementation of a Set: the hash uses a hashing function to store elements in memory and to later access where they are stored.
-    - We want to use a Hash Set over an array-based set most of the time because hashes don't need to examine every element for inclusion.
+    - We want to use a Hash Set over an array-based set most of the time.

 ### Usefulness
 - The Hash Set is useful if you want to ensure absolutely no duplicates - Hash Maps can have duplicate values (but not keys).